 Changes from 1 January 2021

-With the end of the transition period on 31 December 2020, there are going to be some changes in travelling and immigration from the UK to Germany.
+With the end of the transition period on 31 December 2020, some changes in immigration from the UK to Germany have taken effect.

 We have gathered the most important information for students below:

 As of 1 January 2021, UK nationals travelling to the EU and the Schengen area will be treated as third-country nationals.
 This means:

 - There will be thorough checks at the Schengen area border.